What is henna?

 Slow acetylators are more prone to developing the allergy than fast acetylators.

 The concentration of PPD in black henna has been found to exceed the regulated levels in most countries.
 Often kerosene or petrol is also added to improve the uptake of the colour.
 This seems to increase the risk of sensitisation and may cause irritant reactions.

-Clinical features of black henna tattoo reaction
+What are the clinical features of a black henna tattoo reaction?

 The contact allergic reaction usually appears in the pattern of the tattoo 7–14 days after first exposure.
 In someone already sensitised to PPD due to earlier exposure to the chemical, the reaction develops within 48 hours.

 - Black henna dermatitis usually presents as an acute eczematous reaction with erythema, severe itching and a burning sensation, oedema, vesicles and oozing.

 - The morphology may also be lichenoid (scaly), pustular or blistering.

 - The rash may generalise, extending well beyond the initial tattoo pattern.

 - Urticaria, angioedema and anaphylaxis may rarely occur.